Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 ##### !end-question
 ##### !options

-* `App` needs a function that updates the student data, because the student data is managed in `App`'s state.
-In order to use this function, we need to pass this function to `StudentList` and `Student` through `props`.
-* `StudentList` needs a function that updates student data, because it's between `App` and `Student`.
-In order to use this function, the `StudentList` component needs to pass down an event handler.
-* `Student` needs a function that updates the student data, because `isPresent` is managed in `Student`'s state.
+a| `App` needs a function that updates the student data, because the student data is managed in `App`'s state.
+In order to use this function, we need to pass this function to `StudentList` and `Student` through `props`. b| `StudentList` needs a function that updates student data, because it's between `App` and `Student`.
+In order to use this function, the `StudentList` component needs to pass down an event handler. c| `Student` needs a function that updates the student data, because `isPresent` is managed in `Student`'s state.
 The initial student data is passed to `StudentList` and `Student` through `props`.

 ##### !end-options
 ##### !answer

-* `App` needs a function that updates the student data, because the student data is managed in `App`'s state.
-In order to use this function, we need to pass this function to `StudentList` and `Student` through `props`.
+a|

 ##### !end-answer
 ### !end-challenge